jm1021/churchofjesuschrist/_posts/2023-06-18-gethsemane.md

 - Carl Moberly and the words of his brother and children really emphatically stated "strengthen thy brethern", or in his case his family.

-- Today, my strength is giving tech to others.
-However, I feel I pale in comparison to many of you who give and impart of the spirit.
+- Today, my strength, is giving tech to others.
+However, I feel I pale in comparison to the many of you who give and impart the gifts of the spirit.

 ### The Savior suffered for me in Gethsemane.
 The Olive Garden is a contrast in the terrain of Jeruselem.
 Review the picture above.
 Read these few words that we have in Luke.
 Only three living people knew of this event at the time.